AdobeDocs/commerce-php/src/pages/developer/validate/test-component.md

 },
 ```

 [Register] your component, including the file location.
-Verify it works as expected, without compromising Magento functionality.
+Verify it works as expected, without compromising functionality.

 ## Test installing your component {#test-install}